dustinmichels/biol338-final-project/README.md

 # biol338-final-project

-The code required to reproduce my analysis for the final project of Biology 338: Genomics and Bioinformatics, at Carleton College.
+The code required to reproduce my analysis for the final project of `Biology 338: Genomics and Bioinformatics`, at Carleton College.

 ## Releases